 Preservation Preservation procedure Coolant circuit Drain remaining coolant (if present) and dispose of.
-Completely fill the coolant circuit with an approved inhibitor concentration and then seal hermetically (→ Page 19).
+Completely fill the coolant circuit with an approved inhibitor concentration and then seal hermetically (→ Page 18).
 Use an external coolant heater to heat up the engine to a min. of 75 °C. Allow engine to cool down to below 40 °C. Drain inhibitor concentration completely.
-Immediately after draining, seal coolant openings airtight If no circulation is possible (e.g. via a heated pressure testing trolley): Open all thermostats (if necessary) so that the medium reaches all areas of the coolant circuit.
-Leave the inhibitor concentration completely.
+Immediately after draining, seal coolant openings airtight Open all thermostats (if necessary) so that the medium reaches all areas of the coolant circuit.
+Leave the inhibitor concentration for 24 hours in the engine.
+Then drain inhibitor concentration completely.
 Seal the coolant circuit hermetically against moisture.
-Fuel system For field engines that have no operation option and which were initially preserved according to the correct Rolls-Royce Solutions process, re-preservation of the fuel system can be omitted.
+Fuel system For field engines that have no operation option and which were initially preserved according to the correct MTU process, re-preservation of the fuel system can be omitted.
 If necessary, replace injectors and parts after the function test prior to putting the engine into operation.
 Combustion chamber Seal the decompression openings.
 Open air pipe downstream of intercooler.
 When oil pressure has built up, use a fine-atomizing spray gun to spray approved corrosion inhibitor for approx. 15 seconds into the openings of the air pipes.
-Use the starting system to bar the en- gine.
+Use the starting system to bar the engine.
 The engine must not start!
-Use corrosion inhibitor for internal preservation of the oil circuit (→ Page 17).
+Use corrosion inhibitor for internal preservation of the oil circuit (→ Page 16).
 Carefully seal air inlet and exhaust outlet.
-This prevents venting via the opened inlet and exhaust valves at the cylinders in overlap po- sition.
-Non-painted parts (external pres- ervation) Coat or spray non-painted parts with corrosion inhibitor for external preservation (→ Page 23).
-This includes: Parts of the engine outer shell Flanges Shafts Driver disks Valves and fittings Non-engine components (genera- tor and starter batteries) Keep generator bearings lubricated.
-According to the re-preserva- tion interval, bar the engine manually to rotate the shaft several turns for distributing the grease in the bearings.
-For charge conservation, load starter batteries according to the re- preservation interval.
+This prevents venting via the opened inlet and exhaust valves at the cylinders in overlap position.
+Non-painted parts (external preservation) Coat or spray non-painted parts with corrosion inhibitor for external preservation (→ Page 22).
+This includes: • Parts of the engine outer shell • Flanges • Shafts • Driver disks • Valves and fittings Non-engine components (generator and starter batteries) Keep generator bearings lubricated.
+According to the re-preservation interval, bar the engine manually to rotate the shaft several turns for distributing the grease in the bearings.
+For charge conservation, load starter batteries according to the represervation interval.